okian/kofft/README.md

 automatically select the best implementation.
 SIMD backends are also enabled automatically when compiling with the appropriate `target-feature` flags (e.g., `RUSTFLAGS="-C target-feature=+avx2"`).
+When using the included Makefile, AArch64/ARM64 builds automatically enable NEON by adding `-C target-feature=+neon` to `RUSTFLAGS`.

 ### Parallel Processing